-The Bidder should complete this pricing schedule and include it in its financial bid.
-As a minimum, the Bidder must respond to this pricing schedule by inserting in its financial bid, for each of the periods specified below, its quoted all-inclusive fixed per-diem rate.
+- 1) The Bidder should complete the pricing schedules found at Table1 and Table 2 below and include them in its financial bid.
+As a minimum, the Bidder must respond to the pricing schedules by inserting in its financial bid, for each of the periods specified below, its quoted all-inclusive fixed prices.
 The total amount of Applicable Taxes must be shown separately, if applicable.
-Unless otherwise indicated, bidders must include a single, fixed, all-inclusive per diem rate quoted in Canadian dollars in each cell requiring an entry in the pricing tables.

-All Costs to be Included: The financial bid must include all costs for the requirement described in the bid solicitation for the entire Contract Period.
+Bidders must include a single, fixed, all-inclusive price quoted in Canadian dollars in each cell requiring an entry in the pricing tables. - 2) Variation in Fixed Monthly Price and Fixed Monthly Per User Fee by Time Period: For any given price category (i.e. either Fixed Monthly Price or Fixed Monthly Per User Fee), where the financial tables provided by Canada Council allow different fixed prices to be charged during different time periods: - (i) the price bid must not increase by more than 10% from one time period to the next, and - (ii) the price bid during any subsequent time period must not be lower than the price bid for the time period that includes the first month of the Initial Contract Period. - 3) All Costs to be Included: The financial bid must include all costs for the requirement described in the bid solicitation for the entire Contract Period, including all option periods.
 The identification of all necessary equipment, software, peripherals, cabling and components required to meet the requirements of the bid solicitation and the associated costs of these items is the sole responsibility of the Bidder.

-The rates specified below, when quoted by the Bidder, include the total estimated cost of all travel and living expenses to satisfy the terms of any resulting contract.
-These expenses cannot be charged directly and separately from the professional fees to any contract that may result from the bid solicitation.
+The prices specified below, when quoted by the Bidder, include licensing fees, copyright fees and the total estimated cost of all travel and living expenses to satisfy the terms of any resulting contract.
+These expenses cannot be charged directly and separately from the prices to any contract that may result from the bid solicitation.
+It is the responsibility of the Contractor to obtain and maintain at its own cost all permits, licenses, regulatory approvals and certificates required to perform the Work.
+Canada Council will not provide payment to any third party for such permits, licenses or approvals.

-Blank Prices: Bidders are requested to insert "\$0.00" for any item for which it does not intend to charge or for items that are already included in other prices set out in the tables.
-If the Bidder leaves any price blank, the Canada Council will treat the price as "\$0.00" for evaluation purposes and may request that the Bidder confirm that the price is, in fact, \$0.00.
+Blank Prices: If the Bidder leaves any price blank, the Canada Council will treat the price as "\$0.00" for evaluation purposes and may request that the Bidder confirm that the price is, in fact, \$0.00.
 No bidder will be permitted to add or change a price as part of this confirmation.
 Any bidder who does not confirm that the price for a blank item is \$0.00 will be declared non-responsive.